Skip to content

 The famous beaches

-Vai belongs to a different trip: eastern Crete, palm grove, a long way from the western circuit.
-It makes sense when Lasithi is already in the itinerary.
-It makes little sense as a trophy from Chania.
+Vai belongs to a different trip: eastern Crete, a protected palm forest, managed beach infrastructure, and a long way from the western circuit.
+It makes sense when Lasithi is already in the itinerary, especially from Sitia or Palaikastro.

 Types of beach decisions